VIDEO: Staten Island Ferry officers finally get a labor agreement

 July 5, 2023 – 3.00%

-Prior to ratification of the agreement by its members, MEBA said that the deal would make the Staten
+Prior to ratification of the agreement by its members, MEBA said that the deal would make the Staten Island ferry the highest paying public ferry system in the country.